laoluadewoye/PKI_Practice_Python/CONFIG_GUIDE.md

 The hardware, software, and account type of the holder is the third major detail specified in the "values" of the holder.
 It is specified using the `holder_type_info` parameter and describes the underlying details of the device holding the certificate.
 This detail is optional, meaning if it is not there, the holder will auto generate the information.
-If it is there, be sure to spell everything correctly if you want some level of random generation.
-If the program does not recognize a value, it may just copy the value over and over to fill in gaps.
+If it is there, and you wish to use the default parameters, be sure to spell everything correctly, else the program will either back-fill an unrecognized value or overwrite it.

+You can use the all default parameters section in this file to aid you with creating a manual configuration.
+This section will start with a list of rules that govern the random generation.
+This will be the logic the program uses to autofill whatever you don't enter in.
+Afterward, the list of default values will begin.

 ### Hardware